-In order to receive an initial New Jersey Medicaid EHR Incentive Program payment, the eligible professional (EP) DOES NOT have to currently be a meaningful user of certified EHR technology.
-Instead, the EP must only provide proof of adopting, implementing, or upgrading (AIU) this technology.
+In order to receive an initial New Jersey Medicaid EHR Incentive Program payment, the eligible hospital DOES NOT have to currently be a meaningful user of certified EHR technology.
+Instead, the hospital must only provide proof of adopting, implementing, or upgrading (AIU) this technology.
 Definitions of these terms can be found here.
-To continue receiving payments for years 2-6, the EP must meet meaningful use creiteria established by CMS.
+To continue receiving payments for years 2-3, the eligible hospital must meet “meaningful use” criteria established by CMS.

 In general, there are three requirements for “meaningful use”:

 · The use of certified EHR technology in a meaningful way